How To Make Your Blog Load Faster

-What is Website Page Speed?
+What is Website Speed?

 To check your website’s speed for all devices, you can use Google PageSpeed Insights.

-WordPress Page Speed Considerations Before Launch
+Speed Considerations Before Launching a Blog

 A paid option is a theme page builder, such as Beaver Builder.
-Beaver Builder for WordPress uses blocks and a highly visual, drag-and-drop interface to create the whole layout of your blog and has an $89 annual fee.
+Beaver Builder uses blocks and a highly visual, drag-and-drop interface for WordPress, allowing you to alter the layout of your blog based on content and has an $89 annual fee.
+This software is complex and while you might think that might mean it’s slow, it has been made to be performance optimised out of the box, allowing for fast load times.

 File Sizes